Mule Skinner Blues

 "George Vaughn", a pseudonym for songwriter George Vaughn Horton, is sometimes listed as co-author.
 Horton wrote the lyrics for "New Mule Skinner Blues", Bill Monroe's second recorded version of the song.

 The song was discussed in the Ken Burns 2019 documentary miniseries Country Music and Jimmie Rodgers' rendition was on the soundtrack album for the series.

+With no copyright renewal, the composition has been in the public domain since 1959.

 Structure

 The song tells the tale of a down-on-his-luck mule skinner, approaching "the Captain", looking for work ("Good Morning, Captain." / "Good morning, Shine." / "Do you need another muleskinner on your new mud line?").
 He boasts of his skills: "I can pop my 'nitials on a mule's behind" and hopes for "a dollar and a half a day".
 He directs the water boy to "bring some water round".
-The term "Mule Skinner", slang for muleteer, is a driver of mules, and has nothing to do with removing the animal's hide.
+The term "mule skinner", slang for muleteer, is a driver of mules, and has nothing to do with removing the animal's hide.